If you plan to travel from northern Thailand into Laos then you will have an interesting (and perhaps difficult) choice to make.

-Most bloggers have only done either the slow boat or the bus.
-But I have now experienced both, so I can easily compare the two and perhaps help you decide which is best for your route through Laos.
+Most travellers will have only done either the slow boat or the bus, but I have now experienced both on two different journeys through Laos.
+I’ll compare the two here to help you decide which is best for your travel route through Laos.

 Taking the slow boat

-The so-called slow boat is a classic 2-day journey dating back from the days when this was actually faster than traveling by road.
-Nowadays the roads are vastly improved, but people still do this river trip because it’s a wonderful way to see the Mekong, as well as a gentle way of traveling to the city of Luang Prabang.
+The so-called slow boat is a classic 2-day journey.
+It originally rose to fame during the days when this was actually faster than traveling by road.
+Nowadays the roads in Laos are vastly improved, but people still do this river trip because it’s a wonderful way to see the Mekong River, as well as a gentle way of traveling to the city of Luang Prabang.

-The boat is more or less comfortable, but expect it to be basic.
+The boat is more or less comfortable, but you can expect it to be basic.
 They usually have wooden seats with only a thin cushion, or if you’re lucky they’ll have some repurposed bus seats for you to sit in.
-I spent the second day actually crunched up in the back in the kitchen and engine area.
-This was a bit awkward but I did make some nice friends that way.
-While the boat is slow and not exactly a luxury cruise, it’ll get you there eventually.
+I actually spent the second day crunched up in the back in the kitchen and engine area.
+This was a bit awkward but I did make some nice friends through our shared ordeal.
+While the boat is slow and not exactly a luxury cruise, it’ll get you there.